Janiya-99/Investor-Management/AMIKA_WORK_DONE.md

   - Edited interest schedule view to use DataTables operations and categorize according to the Investor.

+- [x] **Modified the logic to toggle dark and light modes**

+  - Modified the logic to toggle dark and light modes when clicked on dark mode it stays on that after reload of the fresh page.

 ---

 _Created by Amika | 2025-12-16_